Officers of the NAO Board of Directors

 Somerset, KY 42503

 He was the director of marketing and communications for a rural healthcare system from 1997 until 2004, and prior to that worked as a community journalist.
 He has a bachelor’s in print journalism and master’s in health administration from Western Kentucky University.
-He is a past president of the Kentucky Rural Health Association, and he currently serves as board chair of Rural Transit Enterprises Coordinated.
+He is a past president of the Kentucky Rural Health Association and past board chair of Rural Transit Enterprises Coordinated.

 Always interested in community development and encouraging healthy lifestyles, Harris is an avid runner and tennis enthusiast.
 He helped build Rockcastle County’s Girls on the Run chapter, served as vice president of the Lake Cumberland Tennis Association and is a member of USTA Kentucky’s junior recreation committee.
 He also directs the national award-winning Countywide Stride run/walk series, which has introduced recreational running and walking to hundreds of participants.

-Harris lives in Somerset, Kentucky, with his wife, Julie, son Matthew, 12, and 7-year-old twins, Piper and John Parker.
+Harris lives in Somerset, Kentucky, with his wife, Julie, son Matthew, 14, and 8-year-old twins, Piper and John Parker.